Procter & Gamble

 Design is a Holistic Process

-During my intern projects, I came to understand that designing goes beyond what is on a user's screen, but instead captures the whole experience from end-to-end.
-Considering the touch points that lead a user to a digital product will lead to a better understanding and solution of the pain points you're solving for.
+During my intern projects, I came to understand that designing goes beyond what is on a user's screen, and we should instead captures the whole experience from end-to-end.
+Considering the touch points that lead a user to a digital product will lead to a better overall understanding and solution of the pain points you're solving for.

 Designing in an Existing System

-This was the first time where I designed features to fit into a digital product with an established design language and I learned how important it was to understand the existing design language to be able to adapt the existing components to fit my proposed designs.
+This was the first time where I designed features to fit into a digital product with an established design language!
+I learned how important it was to understand the existing design language so that the resulting design is one that a user can trust and easily understand how to use.

 Thanks for reading!
 See more of my design work here: